zdenekpezlar/isogenie/README.md

 # isogenie
-Contained within this section are my own (commented) implementations of the protocols SIDH and SITH in Sage 9.0 - "SIDH.ipynb" and "SITH.ipynb", and an aplet demonstrating a random instance of these protocols - "form.py".
+Contained within this branch are my own (commented) implementations of the protocols SIDH and SITH in Sage 9.0 - "SIDH.ipynb" and "SITH.ipynb", and an aplet demonstrating a random instance of these protocols - "form.py".

 Instructions on launching the aplet: